AniDevTwitter/animeopenings/README.md

 * Stop being lazy and use something other than glob()
 * Hopefully leave beta stage soon
+* Volume slider (Probably in the top right corner)
 * Move shit around so the file structure isn't the aftermath of your mom stepping on the server
 * Merge the JS files. one. fucking. day.